Aman0307/Snake_Game_Python/README.md

 # Snake_Game_Python

-Building snake and apple game in pygame and python
+Snake and apple game in bulit using pygame and python.

 Snake and apple is a  game where when snake eats an apple it gets longer and your score increases.